 The tips above ensure that all of your hard research and writing work doesn’t go to waste on an outdated article.

 Insights For Evolving Your Content Marketing SEO Strategy

 Content marketing and SEO aren’t one-and-done strategies.
 Building successful content that always ranks high requires evolving based on trends, data, and insights.
 Use our insight tips below to evolve your SEO content.

-For example, your competitor may rank higher than you for “dog collar” because they also optimize their content for the phrase “custom dog collar tags.”
-Without competitor research, you might not realize this phrase’s opportunity in your articles.
+For example, your competitor may rank higher than you for “dog collar” because they also optimise their content for the phrase “custom dog collar tags.”
+Without competitor research, you might not realise this phrase’s opportunity in your articles.

 Google Analytics and other tools show you where your users access your content from most often.
 According to Statista research, 59% to 63% of organic Google search result visits come from a mobile devices, depending on the year.